(A) Layout Resources

 • TextView:

-• TextView is a basic UI widget that displays text to the user.
+• TextView is a basic UI widget in Android used to display text to the user.

 • It is one of the most fundamental building blocks for displaying static or dynamic text in Android apps.